How I Trained 100+ Engineers to Code with AI Agents (Cursor + Claude)

 Week 2 — Daily Workflow Integration

-- Pair programming with AI (you drive, AI co-pilots)
+- Pair programming with AI: you drive, AI co-pilots — maintaining the decision-making lead

 Week 3 — Advanced Patterns

-- Multi-agent orchestration (AI generates tests, AI fixes failures, AI documents)
+- Multi-agent orchestration: AI generates tests, AI fixes failures, AI documents — chaining agent sessions

 Measured Outcomes

-- 60% fewer back-and-forth PR comments (pre-review catches them)
+- 60% fewer back-and-forth PR comments — AI pre-review catches issues earlier

-- 3x faster onboarding for new engineers (AI explains the codebase)
+- 3x faster onboarding for new engineers — AI explains the codebase context that would otherwise require senior engineer time

 - Zero HIPAA/FHIR standard violations slipping into production since the program started